-Segway PT have two operational settings – ‘beginner’ (or ‘turtle’) mode and ‘standard’ mode.
-The beginner setting is set to 13kph (6mph).
-The standard setting is set to travel up to 15kph (9.3mph) – roughly equivalent to a 5-minute mile.
+Segway PT’s standard is set to travel up to 15kph (9.3mph) – roughly equivalent to a 5-minute mile.

 On a single charge the Segway PT i2 can travel up to 38km (24 miles), while the x2 model is good for up to 19km (12 miles).
 Keep in mind that travel distances depend on payload, riding style and terrain.
 In addition, batteries will recharge when traveling down hills.

 Segway PTs are environmentally-friendly – they emit no exhaust, they’re virtually noiseless and require only a small amount of electricity to recharge.
 The Segway’s low tyre pressure also means minimal land degradation, certainly no more than a bicycle.
 The Segway PT is 11 times more efficient than the average Australian car and more than 3 times as efficient as even the highest-mileage scooters.
 Its complete absence of emissions, allows the Segway PT to be used indoors.